News

 XSPI’s 5C’s Approach

-XSPI’s unique value proposition is to incubate, seed or accelerate cross-sector partnerships across Asia Pacific providing solid, long-term, future platforms to create diverse development projects in close partnership with national partners and aligned with the SDG’s.
+XSPI’s unique value proposition is to incubate, seed, or accelerate cross-sector partnerships across the Asia Pacific providing solid, long-term, future platforms to create diverse development projects in close partnership with national partners and aligned with the SDG’s.

-XSPI is not a project funder or project manager; both roles responsibility of individual project consortium.
+XSPI is not a project funder or project manager; both roles responsibility for individual project consortiums.

 Our Unique Structure